15 stage shows, musicals and more to watch on BBC iPlayer

 Based on Dwight Taylor's 1932 musical of the same name (but controversially leaving out a lot of Cole Porter's original tunes) this was another of the ten movies Astaire and Ginger Rogers did together.

 A Midsummer Night's Dream

 Russel T Davies' TV version of the Bard's fantasy romance has an all-star cast bringing extra magic to the classic tale.
-Quite honestly we couldn't imagine anyone better than Maxine Peake playing Titania.
+Quite honestly we couldn't imagine anyone better to take on the play than this magical director.

 Fosse / Verdon

 Want to know all about the making of some of the greatest musical movies of all time?
 Don't miss this award-winning series starring Michelle Williams and Sam Rockwell.
 It might change the way you look at the stage!

 The perfect pairing of Astaire and Rogers continues with this comedy, which also features the work of Berlin.
 The film controversially (at the time) featured a "long on-screen kiss", which shocked audiences in their droves.

 The stage version's West End run was cut short by the lockdown, but there's more than enough fun to be had on BBC iPlayer in this David Mitchell-led sitcom about Shakespeare.
 Think Blackadder meets Horrible Histories with extra Ben Elton fun!

 The completely original series of filmed shows was recorded in lockdown by actors, directors and more, in direct response to the pandemic.

 Bram Stoker's gothic romance is brought to life in this piece, recorded at Leeds Playhouse in 2019 and choreographed by David Nixon.